SolarArbiter/SolarArbiter.github.io/metrics.md

 For more information on these metrics and others, see [Zhang15](#ref-zhang15), [Wilks11](#ref-wilks11) and the references listed below.

+Note that for normalized metrics ([NMAE](#nmae), [NMBE](#nmbe), [NRMSE](#nrmse)), the Solar Forecast Arbiter currently allows no user control over normalization via the dashboard.
+Instead, the Arbiter has the following behavior depending on the forecasted variable type:
+- AC power: normalize using the AC capacity of the selected power plant
+- DC power: normalize using the DC capacity of the selected power plant
+- irradiance: no normalization; return normalized metric values as `NaN`
+- weather (e.g. wind speed): no normalization; return normalized metric values as `NaN`

+Additionally, the Solar Forecast Arbiter allows users to account for observation uncertainty by setting the error (forecast - observation) equal to zero for any point that is within a specified deadband, with the error unchanged for any point that lies outside the deadband.
+The deadband is specified as a percentage of the observation value at each time.
+A value of `None` indicates that no deadband was applied for that observation/forecast pair.
+Currently, the deadband is accounted for in the following metrics: [MAE](#mae), [MBE](#mbe), [RMSE](#rmse), [MAPE](#mape), [NMAE](#nmae), [NMBE](#nmbe), [NRMSE](#nrmse).
+The deadband is ignored for all other metrics.

 ### Mean Absolute Error (MAE) {#mae}
 {: .anchor }